maxmeffert/SOLID/OCP/OCP.md

 $$ twice(add3,7) = add3(add3(7)) = (7 + 3) + 3 = 13$$

-Such systems $S$ can easily extended to $S'$ without having to modify existing functions.
+Such systems $S$ can be easily extended to $S'$ without having to modify existing functions.

 $$
 S =